 Their purpose is to give you clarity and focus on the road you’re travelling on.
 And ensure you don’t procrastinate.

-They can help you stop procrastinating, keep you energised and ensure you get over the finish line.
+They can help you learn how to avoid procrastiunation, keep you energised and ensure you get over the finish line.

-What’s your best tip to stop procrastinating and get more done?
+What’s your number one tip to avoid procrastination and get more done?

 Either way, let me know in the comments.